itsmichaelwang/mobile-wizard/README.md

 `{}`

 These record files are swappable between instances of the bot, so you can transfer them.
 If you want to move your bot from one location to another, make sure to store `credentials.ini` and `completed.json` with you in a flash drive so you can put them back in when you start again.

+###Running
+To run the bot, simply navigate to the repo location, and type

+`python mobile=wizard.py`

+and the bot will do it's thing!